-Lloyds Banking Group is a domestic systemically important bank ('D-SIB') due to our balance sheet size and the critical functions we provide to the UK economy.
+Lloyds Banking Group is a systemically important institution ('O-SII') due to our balance sheet size and the critical functions we provide to the UK economy.
 Our business areas are structured according to the products and the services we provide to best serve our customers' financial needs.
-We have three business areas: Retail, Commercial Banking and Insurance and Wealth.
+We have three business divisions: Retail, Commercial Banking, and Insurance, Pensions and Investments.
 Our products range across lending, deposit taking, insurance, investment, commercial financing and risk management.

-Our scale and reach across the UK means that our franchise extends to 26 million customers, offering services through a number of recognised brands to address the needs of different customer segments more effectively:
+Our scale and reach across the UK means that our franchise extends to 27 million customers, offering services through a number of recognised brands to address the needs of different customer segments more effectively: